How to Get Eating Disorder Treatment Coverage from Insurance Companies

 Gather Data

 Insurance companies may require more information before approving your loved one’s treatment plan.
-Some insurance companies ask for: [1]
+Some insurance companies ask for:1

-Your doctor should run all of these tests when your loved one is diagnosed.
-Ensure that you have copies of those test results handy as needed.
+When your loved one is diagnosed, your doctor should run all of these tests.
+Ensure you have copies of those test results handy as needed, and check your insurance policy for any additional information the company may require.

 Obtain Preauthorization